Nuclear Packaging Graduate Certificate Programs

-The University of Nevada, Reno Mechanical Engineering (ME) Department’s Nuclear Packaging Graduate Program consists of the following two 9-unit graduate certificates:
+The University of Nevada, Reno Mechanical Engineering (ME) Department’s Nuclear Packaging Graduate Certificate Programs consist of the following two 9-unit graduate certificates:

-- Graduate Certificate in Transportation Security and Safeguards (GCTSS).
+- Transportation Security and Safeguards Graduate Certificate (TSSGC).

 The requirements for these certificates are found by clicking on the links at the bottom of this page.

 Compared to research-based graduate credentials, such as MS or Ph.D. degrees, graduate certificates are more applied-knowledge-based and require less time to complete.
-Both certificates require four units of essential/required coursework, which involve 4 weeks to complete.
-Each also requires students to select five units of electives from a limited set of choices, based on their interests and needs.
+Both certificates require 4 units of essential/required coursework, which involve four weeks to complete.
+Each also requires students to select 5 units of electives from a limited set of choices, based on their interests and needs.
 For enrollment and fees information, please see the Enrollment Manual for the Graduate Certificate in Nuclear Packaging, and the Graduate Certificate in Transportation Security and Safeguards.

 - Argonne National Laboratory, in Illinois